iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> The app is good bit it's missing one digit off all the numbers.
+So it looks like there are just 75 cases of covid locally but it must be 750+.
+I know this as I can see numbers like 4,560,09 please fix it!<br> :date: __2020-10-23 00:44:08__

 > Rubbish!
 The app will not move past the test questions.
 Constantly asks for new test info.
 Cannot complete the process.I have uninstalled it, that is how I deal with apps that do not work!<br> :date: __2020-10-17 12:01:04__